Redshirt (college sports): Rationale

 Student athletes just out of high school may not be ready for the academic and athletic demands at the university level.
 Redshirting provides the opportunity, with tutoring, to take classes for an academic year and become accustomed to the academic and physical rigors of university athletics.
 They may also redshirt to undergo a year of practice with a team prior to participating in competition.
 In American college football, a student athlete may redshirt to work towards increasing physical size, strength, and stamina during their final phases of physical maturation.
 Athletes may also redshirt to learn the team playbook, as many college teams run more complex formations and executions than high school teams.

-Athletes may be asked to redshirt if they would have little or no opportunity to compete as an academic freshman, which is a common occurrence in team sports where there is already an established upperclassman and/or too much depth in skill or ability at particular position.
+Athletes may be asked to redshirt if they would have little or no opportunity to compete as an academic freshman, which is a common occurrence in team sports, where there is already an established upperclassman and/or too much depth in skill or ability at a particular position.
 Redshirting allows the coaching staff the flexibility to use the athlete in competition for a full four years instead of just three years.

 Use of status

 While the redshirt status may be conferred by a coach at the beginning of the year, it is not confirmed until the end of the season, and more specifically, it does not rule an athlete ineligible in advance to participate in the season.
 If an athlete shows great talent, or there are injuries on the team, the coach may remove the redshirt status and allow the athlete to participate in competition for the remainder of the year.

 The first athlete known to extend his eligibility in the modern era of redshirting was Warren Alfson of the University of Nebraska in 1937.
 Alfson requested that he be allowed to sit out his sophomore season due to the number of experienced players ahead of him.
 In addition, he had not started college until several years after graduating from high school, and thus felt he needed more preparation.
 The year off greatly benefited him; Alfson was All-Big Six Conference in 1939 and an All-American guard in 1940.

 In the NJCAA system, use of redshirt may be pointless, as most students graduate in two years.
-However, the NCAA counts any collegiate sports participation in any affilitation organization, including the NJCAA, NCCAA, USCAA and NAIA as using a year of NCAA eligibility.
+However, the NCAA counts any collegiate sports participation in any affiliation organization, including the NJCAA, NCCAA, USCAA and NAIA as using a year of NCAA eligibility.